-How I Chose My Kitchen Appliances
+How I Chose the Right Appliances for My Kitchen

 Learn all about my decision-making process for big kitchen appliances and get a deeper look into my newly renovated kitchen.

 Last week, I finally got a chance to share photos of my new kitchen and some more thoughts on layout and design.
 After several months of cooking on a hot plate and not having a dishwasher and oven (my dishwasher was actually the appliance I missed the most!), I’m so happy to be back in a fully-equipped kitchen.

 I’ve never believed that the quality of your cooking has to be dictated by the tools you have.
 Even in our makeshift renovation kitchen, I made some delicious and elaborate meals.
 We even often had guests over for dinner in our very cramped and messy garage.

 However, it’s been so fun to have access to a brand new set of appliances.
 Since I got to start from scratch with my appliance choices, I took advantage of the situation and spent a lot of time thinking about how I could make the best choices for my cooking needs.

 I basically had to choose 6 different appliances:

 The first thing you have to think about of course is your budget because otherwise, we’d all just pick the top-of-the-line gear but like all things in life, money is usually the primary constraint.
 There are definitely ways to get more out of your budget, like buying used from Craigslist or purchasing a floor model from a local appliance store.
 However, because we were under time constraints, I opted to just buy new since we already had a very generous budget of $15,000.

 For each appliance, I tried to find as many reviews as I could online (Home Depot, Best Buy and Lowes were incredibly helpful) and used the number of reviews as a gauge for how popular the product was.